Research fields: Experimental Economics; Development Economics; Economics of Corruption; Culture, Norms and Institutions.

 WORK IN PROGRESS

-“Health providers and clients in Kenya: An evaluation of interactions and willingness to report on sub-par behaviors”, with I. Mbiti (SMU).
+“Health providers and patients in Kenya: An evaluation of motivations, interactions and willingness to report on sub-par behaviors”, with I. Mbiti (SMU).

 “The industrial organization of corruption: competition, search, and middlemen”, with D. Ryvkin (FSU).